-Genome Medicine Undergraduate Certificate
+Genomic Medicine Undergraduate Certificate

-Learn to view human diseases through an evolutionary lens with the Genome Medicine Undergraduate Certificate in Temple’s College of Science and Technology.
+Learn to view human diseases through an evolutionary lens with the Genomic Medicine Undergraduate Certificate in Temple’s College of Science and Technology.
 Graduates can use this undergraduate certificate as a steppingstone for careers in medicine, public health, science and technology.

-Genome medicine is a growing discipline within the medical and science communities that evaluates a patient’s complete set of DNA when making clinical care decisions.
+Genomic medicine is a growing discipline within the medical and science communities that evaluates a patient’s complete set of DNA when making clinical care decisions.
 As a more individualized healthcare option, the emerging field needs both public health professionals to resolve its many policy issues and specialized practitioners to provide comprehensive care.